 No offer of transferable securities may be made to the public in Luxembourg without the prior publication of a prospectus approved by the CSSF or a competent foreign authority.

 Depending on the type of offer and of the securities offered, different regimes apply.
-The Prospectus Regulation, which has applied in its entirety across all EU Member States since 21 July 2019, together with related Level 2 delegated acts and Level 3 guidance, provides an EU prospectus regime (the PDIII regime).
-Public offers that are not covered by the Prospectus Regulation are governed by Part III, Chapter 1 of the Prospectus Act, which applies to alleviated prospectuses.
+The Prospectus Regulation, which applies in its entirety across all EU Member States since 21 July 2019, together with related Level 2 delegated acts and Level 3 guidance, provides for an EU prospectus regime (PDIII regime).
+Public offers that are not covered by the Prospectus Regulation are governed by Part III, Chapter 1 of the Prospectus Act applying to the alleviated prospectuses.
 The main difference between the two regimes is that only public offers made under the Prospectus Regulation can benefit from the European passport for securities.
 Part III, Chapter 1 is used for public offers made only within the territory of Luxembourg.

 Generally, a prospectus or an alleviated prospectus must contain all the information that enables prospective investors to make an informed assessment of the contemplated investment.
 The contents and format of a prospectus governed by the Prospectus Regulation are determined by the European Commission Regulation (EU) 2019/9804 (Regulation 2019/980).
-Part III prospectuses are drafted on the basis of Regulation 2019/980 if they are used for a public offer or on the basis of the rules and regulations (ROI) of the Luxembourg Stock Exchange (LxSE) if they are used for an admission to trading.
+Part III prospectuses are drafted based on Regulation 2019/980 if they are used for a public offer or based on the rules and regulations (ROI) of the Luxembourg stock exchange (LxSE) if they are used for an admission to trading.

-Where an offer to the public is made in Luxembourg only and Luxembourg is the home Member State, the prospectus must be drawn up in English, German, French or Luxembourgish (the four languages accepted by the CSSF).
-Multilanguage prospectuses are also generally accepted).
-Where an offer to the public is made in more than one EU Member State, including Luxembourg, and Luxembourg is the home Member State, the prospectus must also be drawn up in a language accepted by the competent authorities of each of those EU Member States.
-Alternatively, upon election by the issuer, the prospectus may be drawn up in a language customary in the sphere of international finance.
+Where the offer to the public is made in Luxembourg only and Luxembourg is the home Member State, the prospectus must be drawn up in English, German, French or Luxembourgish (the four languages accepted by the CSSF).
+Multi-language prospectuses are also generally accepted.
+Where an offer to the public is made in more than one EU Member State including Luxembourg and Luxembourg is the home Member State, the prospectus must be also drawn up in a language accepted by the competent authorities of each of those EU Member States.
+Alternatively, at the choice of the issuer, the prospectus may be drawn up in a language customary in the sphere of international finance.
 The language of a document incorporated by reference does not need to be the same as that of the prospectus (the person applying for approval to 'passport' the prospectus must, however, ensure compliance with the language regime of the host Member State) provided that the language of the document incorporated by reference is one of the four languages accepted by the CSSF, and that the readability of the prospectus is not compromised.

-The Prospectus Regulation provides for exemptions from the obligation to publish a prospectus for certain offers.5 In addition to these, the Luxembourg legislature elected to opt for the additional exemption offered to EU Member States under the Prospectus Regulation.
-Accordingly, the Prospectus Act exempts from the obligation to draw up a prospectus offers to the public for a total amount not exceeding €8 million.6 However, prior notification to the CSSF of such exempted offers is required and, for public offers below €8 million but equal to or higher than €5 million,7 the Prospectus Act requires the publication of an information note.
+The Prospectus Regulation provides for exemptions from the obligation to publish a prospectus for certain offers.5 In addition to these, Luxembourg legislator has used the possibility to opt for additional exemption offered to the EU Member States under the Prospectus Regulation.
+Accordingly, the Prospectus Act exempts from the obligation to draw up prospectus offers to the public with total amount not exceeding €8 million.6 However, prior notification of such exempted transactions to the CSSF is required and for public offers below €8 million but equal to or higher than €5 million,7 the Prospectus Act requires the publication of an information note.
 Furthermore, the obligation to publish a prospectus does not apply to offers to the public of certain types of securities (such as, under certain conditions, securities offered or allotted (or to be allotted) to existing or former directors or employees by their employer whose securities are already admitted to trading on a regulated market or by an affiliated undertaking).

-On 19 July 2019, the CSSF published Circular Letter 19/724 outlining the technical procedures regarding submissions of documents to the CSSF.8
+On 19 July 2019, the CSSF published Circular Letter 19/724 outlining the technical procedures regarding submissions of documents to the CSSF.
+The Circular Letter 19/724 was amended in February 2021 to take into consideration the launch of an electronic platform to submit the prospectuses for approval.8

 The admission to trading of securities requires the prior publication of a prospectus in accordance with the Prospectus Regulation.
 The regime applicable for admissions to trading varies, to a great extent, according to the market on which the admission to trading is sought.
-Issuers can either request an admission to trading on the regulated market (within the meaning of MiFID II9) of the LxSE or the Euro MTF market.
-Depending on the type of securities for which an admission to trading on the regulated market is sought, the Prospectus Regulation (certain provisions of which are implemented by Part II of the Prospectus Act) or Part III, Chapter 2 of the Prospectus Act is applicable.
-Only prospectuses approved under the Prospectus Regulation can benefit from the European passport.
-The competent authority for the approval of a listing prospectus under the Prospectus Regulation is the CSSF, whereas the LxSE governs the approval of alleviated prospectuses under Part III, Chapter 2 of the Prospectus Act.
+Issuers can either request an admission to trading on the regulated market (within the meaning of Directive 2014/65/EU of 15 May 2014 on markets in financial instruments (MiFID II)) of the LxSE or the Euro MTF market.
+Depending on the type of securities for which an admission to trading on the regulated market is sought, the Prospectus Regulation or Part III, Chapter 2 of the Prospectus Act is applicable.
+As has been seen, only prospectuses approved under the Prospectus Regulation can benefit from the European passport.
+The competent authority for the approval of a listing prospectus under the Prospectus Regulation is the CSSF, whereas the LxSE governs the approval of the alleviated prospectuses under Part III, Chapter 2 of the Prospectus Act.

-The Luxembourg Stock Exchange also features a third listing venue called the Securities Official List (SOL).
-An admission to SOL is purely a listing, without admission to trading.
+The Luxembourg Stock Exchange also features a third listing venue: Securities Official List (SOL).
+An admission to SOL is a pure listing without admission to trading.
 The listed securities will appear on the Official List of the Luxembourg Stock Exchange.
-Admission to SOL is subject to compliance with a specific rulebook with less stringent disclosure and documentation requirements than the Prospectus Act or the Prospectus Regulation.
-In addition, neither the Transparency Act nor the Market Abuse Regulation10 apply to SOL.
+The admission to SOL is subject to the compliance with a specific rulebook that provides for lower requirements in terms of disclosure and documentation than the Prospectus Act or the Prospectus Regulation.
+In addition thereto, neither the Transparency Act nor the Market Abuse Regulation applies to SOL.

-At the end of 2018, the Luxembourg Stock Exchange launched two professional segments available on the regulated and Euro MTF markets, which only professional investors can access, thus providing issuers with some advantages in respect of compliance with MiFID II and PRIIPs obligations and with some disclosure obligations under the Prospectus Regulation.
+At the end of 2018, the Luxembourg Stock Exchange launched two professional segments available on the regulated and the Euro MTF markets, to which only professional investors can access, and thus provides issuers with some advantages in terms of compliance with MiFID II and PRIIPs obligations, as well as with some disclosure obligations under the Prospectus Regulation.

-The Act of 6 April 2013 on Dematerialised Securities (the Dematerialisation Act) has modernised Luxembourg securities law by introducing a complete legal framework for dematerialised securities to keep pace with market developments.
+The Luxembourg Act of 6 April 2013 on dematerialised securities (the Dematerialisation Act) has modernised Luxembourg securities law by introducing a complete legal framework for dematerialised securities to keep pace with market developments.